-The Board Audit Committee reviewed, discussed, and endorsed for approval by the full board (public disclosure) the 2023 quarterly unaudited consolidated financial statements as well as the 2023 annual audited financial statements of Aboitiz Power Corp., its subsidiaries and alliances.
-Included in the review were the Management Discussion and Analysis of Financial Condition and Results of Operations following prior review and discussion with management, accounting, and the company's independent external auditor, SyCip Gorres Velayo & Co.
-(SGV) - a member practice of Ernst & Young (EY) in the Philippines.
+The Board Audit Committee reviewed, discussed, and endorsed for approval by the full Board (for public disclosure) the 2024 quarterly unaudited consolidated financial statements and the 2024 annual audited financial statements of Aboitiz Power Corporation, including its subsidiaries and alliances.

+The review also covered the Management Discussion and Analysis of Financial Condition and Results of Operations, following prior discussions with management, the accounting team, and the company's independent external auditor, SyCip Gorres Velayo & Co.
+(SGV), a member firm of Ernst & Young (EY) in the Philippines.

-The activities of the Board Audit Committee are performed in the context -
+The activities of the Board Audit Committee are carried out within the following context:

-- That management has the primary responsibility for the financial statements and the financial reporting process; and - That the company's independent external auditor is responsible for expressing an unqualified opinion on the conformity and consistency of application of the Company's audited financial statements with Philippine Financial Reporting Standards.
+- Management holds primary responsibility for the preparation of the financial statements and the financial reporting process. - The company's independent external auditor is responsible for providing an unqualified opinion on the conformity and consistent application of the Company's audited financial statements with Philippine Financial Reporting Standards (PFRS).